tensorlayer/HyperPose/README.md

 cmake .. -DCMAKE_BUILD_TYPE=RELEASE && make -j$(nproc) # Build library && examples.
 ./example.operator_api_batched_images_paf    # The ouput images will be in the build folder.
 ```

-The environment for running this example can be found in [Dockerfile](https://github.com/tensorlayer/pretrained-models/tree/master/models/docker)

 ## Performance